jbkinney/21_nickels/02_step_feature_to_final_dataframes/README.md

 **Structural and mechanistic basis of σ-dependent transcriptional pausing**

-Scripts for first and third (final) steps are provided in the root directory.
+Scripts for the first and third (final) steps are provided in the root directory.

-Note that, due to the size of intermediate files, we are not providing them here.However, the structure of the directory (including empty folders) are given for clarity.
+Note that, due to the size of intermediate files, we are not providing them here.
+However, the structure of the directory (including empty folders) are given for clarity.

-For ligation and crosslink biases correction we used the data from the following manuscript which we will refer in the following documentation as XACT-seq (2020):
+For ligation and crosslink biases correction we used the data from the following manuscript which we will refer it as XACT-seq (2020) in the following guideline.

 **Winkelman, Jared T., et al. "XACT-seq comprehensively defines the promoter-position and promoter-sequence determinants for initial-transcription pausing."
 Molecular cell 79.5 (2020): 797-811.**